-If you want to bring some life into your bathroom, the best way to do it is to bring in plants.
+If you want to bring some life into your bathroom, the best way to do it is to bring in the best houseplants.
 Just like any other room in your house, your bathroom deserves some lush greenery of its own.
 However, not all plants thrive in an enclosed, shady place.
 The key, therefore, is in knowing which plants to bring in.

-Bamboo is very easy to grow.
+Bamboo is very easy to grow and is one of the best houseplants for your bathroom.
 It doesn’t require much sun and you can just put them in an area with indirect sunlight.
 It requires little maintenance, too – no soil needed!
-Just tick a stalk in a pebble-filled container, put in water, and you’re good to go.
+Just tick a stalk in a pebble-filled container, put it in water, and you’re good to go.
 You can change the water every 2-4 weeks.

 Ivy plants, when hung, are great as bathroom ornaments.
 Believe me when I say these plants instantly brighten up a space.
 Of course, they look lovely cascading down hanging baskets.
 But did you know that they also help purify the air?
 In fact, NASA rated it as one of the top plants that help keep the air bacteria-free.

 Orchids are perfect for the bathroom.
-They’re beautiful to look at, making it the perfect piece to beautify a bland, boring space.
+They’re beautiful to look at, making them the perfect piece to beautify a bland, boring space.
 Additionally, they thrive in areas with indirect sunlight and those with high humidity levels.
-Place them on top of your sink or beside your bath tub.
+Place them on top of your sink or beside your bathtub.
 You’ll love having them there.

 Snake plants will do well inside bathrooms.
 After all, they can survive areas with low light levels and are flexible when it comes to water and heat.
 Additionally, they also help filter out the toxins present in bathroom air.
 If you’re using cleaning products and tile grout with formaldehyde, snake plants are perfect for you!